EnlighterJS/Plugin.WordPress/README.md

 ## Description ##

 Enlighter is a free, easy-to-use, syntax highlighting tool for WordPress.
-It's build in PHP and uses the Javascript based [EnlighterJS](http://enlighterjs.org) library to provide a beautiful code-appearance.
+Highlighting is powered by the [EnlighterJS](http://enlighterjs.org) javascript library to provide a beautiful code-appearance.
-Using it can be as simple as selecting an editor style or adding shortcode around your scripts which you want to highlight and Enlighter takes care of the rest.
+Using it can be as simple as adding a new Enlighter Sourcecode block (Gutenberg) and insert the code which you want to highlight: Enlighter takes care of the rest!
 An easy to use Theme-Customizer is included to modify the build-in themes **without any css knowlegde!**
 It also supports the automatic creation of tab-panes to display code-groups together (useful for multi-language examples - e.g. html+css+js)
 [Theme Demo](https://enlighterjs.org/Theme.Enlighter.html "EnlighterJS Theme Browser") - [Language Examples](https://enlighterjs.org/Language.Javascript.html "EnlighterJS Language Example")